THE ISLAND OF SPINALONGA

 Along with the inevitable deaths on the island, there were also births and marriages during the half-century of its history as a leper colony.
 Eventually, effective treatment was discovered for leprosy and by the end of the 1950s, the need for a leper colony on the island was gone forever.
 The government closed the colony, and the island has remained uninhabited ever since.

 The Island of Spinalonga today

 Today, the intriguing and atmospheric Island of Spinalonga attracts a great many visitors and is easily one of the main tourist attractions in Crete.
-The Island of Spinalonga can be accessed easily from the village of Elounda and also from the town of Agios Nikolaos.
-Tourist boats depart from both places on a daily basis during the summer season.
-If you choose to take a tour boat to the island you will disembark and go through a tunnel known as Dante’s Gate.
-This was so named because the people with leprosy did not know their fate once they arrived.
+The Island of Spinalonga can be accessed easily from the village of Elounda or Plaka but also from the town of Agios Nikolaos.
+Tourist boats depart on a daily basis during the summer season (for more information ask us at the Elounda Palm Reception desk).
+Make sure to visit Spinalonga during your stay in Elounda and the fascinating boat trip or even a private sailing trip to Spinalonga will definitely reward you.
 A guided tour will take you through the entrance where you will find part of a street that has been reconstructed to give an idea of how it would have looked when it was home to the people with leprosy.